Why Students Hate Math: Solve the “I Hate Math” Problem

 EVERFI’s resource Endeavor, shows students how math and technology are used in different careers that they may not even know have to do with STEM.
 In one portion of the resource, students need to analyze data in order to predict user preferences and recommendations for web purchases.

-How do we get them to embrace the struggle?
+Step 4: How do we go from “I hate math” to embracing the struggle?

 Once a skill is developed, we should give students the independence to try and find their own solutions.
 A quote that I had hanging in my classroom was “Try, Fail, Try again, Discover!”
 This was a reminder to my students that math is about trying different methods to find your own solutions.
-While there is a standard way to teach basic math, STEM is a great way for students to see how math is used in everyday life.
+While there is a standard way to teach basic math, concepts from STEM education are great ways to help students with math by showing how math is used in everyday life.